What Is the Most Powerful Leadership Skill?

 3. Questions help you see how other people think

-This is probably the most valuable element of why asking questions is the most powerful leadership skill.
+This is the most valuable element of why asking questions is the most powerful leadership skill.
 To persuade, it is highly beneficial to understand how people think.
 For example, do you know what they want?
 Do you have insight into how they look at the problem, solution, or next action?

 When you ask questions, you get that additional benefit.
 That is especially true when you use Observational Listening.
 What is that?
 It is a skill where you turn a conversation into a mental video.
 Yes, people can lie to you, but if you ask good questions and picture what people say, it becomes rather evident that something does not "add up."